Adg0/TreeTycoon/README.md

 The `potion NFT` is used to revive dead trees, any account that holds silvanusTree NFT gets exponential potions power minted during mint call to `potion contract`.
 Potion NFTs are thus dynamic NFT as well.

 The `H2O token` is used to grow the silvanusTree NFT.
-It is a standard ERC20 token on optimism, except for airdrop function `Rain`.

-In `WaterToken.sol` we keep the logic of `Rain`, `MagicPotion.sol` contains approval to apply potion and `SilvanusTree.sol` keeps track of tree growth variable and triggers game master events.

 ## Contact